uikit/uikit-site/docs/pages/navbar.md

 ## Content item

 You can also add custom content to the navbar, like text, icons, buttons or forms.
-Add the `.uk-navbar-item` class to a `<div>` element that serves as a container for your content
+Add the `.uk-navbar-item` class to a `<div>` element that serves as a container for your content.

 ```html
 <div class="uk-navbar-container" uk-navbar>